 School of Architecture - Technical University of Crete

 Nikos Pegioudis is an Art Historian with a focus on modern art and architecture.
-He holds a Bachelor's degree in History and Archaeology from the University of Ioannina and a Master's degree in Art History from the University of Crete.
-He completed his PhD at University College London (UCL) in 2010, with a thesis titled Artists and Radicalism in Germany, 1890-1933: Reform, Politics, and the Paradoxes of the Avant-Garde, which explores the relationship between the pre-1914 applied arts movement and the interwar avant-garde.
+He holds a Bachelor’s Degree in History and Archaeology from the University of Ioannina and a Master's degree in Art History from the University of Crete.
+He completed his PhD at University College London (UCL, Department of History of Art) in 2010.
 In 2017-2018, he was a DAAD-funded postdoctoral fellow at Freie Universität Berlin, where he conducted research on Cultural Transfers in Architecture and Urbanism between Greece and Germany, 1930-1950.
+His research interests include the history of modern art and architecture in the 19th and 20th centuries, the history and theory of the avant-garde, the sociology of art, and artistic practices during these periods.
 He has published articles in journals and edited volumes on art and architectural history.
-His research interests include the history of modern art and architecture in the 19th and 20th centuries, the history and theory of the avant-garde, the sociology of art, and artistic practices during these periods.
+His most recent publication is the monograph Artists and Radicalism in Germany, 1890-1933: Reform, Politics and the Paradoxes of the Avant-Garde (Brill/Historical Materialism Series, 2025), which investigates the roots of the interwar artistic avant-garde in 19th-century social and educational reform movements, exploring issues of intellectual labour, artistic autonomy and the professional politics of artists.

 email: npegioudis@tuc.gr